xenonview-com/python-sdk/README.md

 ### Instantiation <a id='instantiation'></a>

-The View SDK is a JS module you'll need to include in your application.
+The View SDK is a Python module you'll need to include in your application.
 After inclusion, you'll need to init the singleton object:

 ```python